August 7, 2025

 Plans for you DIYers out there are in the works.
 The goal is a roll of paper plans and an instruction manual

-‘pinstripes’, a custom decal, hatches, and ‘one of a kind’ deck designs.
+variety of lengths and widths, several different wood species, ‘pinstripes’, a custom decal, hatches, and ‘one of a kind’

 There's something about wood boats that is hard to quantify.
 For me as a builder, I love the smell when I'm working the wood into shape, the feel of a spokeshave as it moves across a piece of wood, and the look of the wood as it comes alive under epoxy or varnish.
 As a paddler, the feel of a wood boat as it slips through the water is very satisfying.